mrball47/fin-321/hedging-project/stage3-spec.md

 > This specification does not incorporate implied volatility or transaction costs.
 The next phase will involve constructing an Excel model implementing this logic to quantify results under each hedge structure.

 ---

-# 🧭 Writing a Strong Specification

-**Your spec should:**
-- **Communicate like a professional:** clear, structured, and jargon-free.
-- **Think one stage ahead:** your spec should feed directly into your Excel build or AI prompt.
-- **Be internally consistent:** variables, labels, and steps must align.
-- **Be reproducible:** a new analyst should be able to implement your plan without your help.
-- **Be executive-relevant:** the CFO should understand *what you’re doing* and *why it matters*.